Nicotinic acid: Preparations

-Niacin is incorporated into multi-vitamin and sold as a single-ingredient dietary supplement.
-The latter can be immediate or slow release.

-Nicotinamide (niacinamide) is used to treat niacin deficiency because it does not cause the flushing adverse reaction seen with niacin.
-Nicotinamide may be toxic to the liver at doses exceeding 3g/day for adults.

 Prescription products can be immediate release (Niacor, 500 mg tablets) or extended release (Niaspan, 500 and 1000 mg tablets).
-Niaspan has a film coating that delays release of the niacin, resulting in an absorption over a period of 8–12 hours.
+Niaspan has a film coating that delays release of the nicotinic acid, resulting in an absorption over a period of 8–12 hours.
 This reduces vasodilation and flushing side effects, but increases the risk of hepatotoxicity compared to the immediate release drug.

-Prescription niacin preparations in combination with statin drugs (discontinued) are described above.
+Prescription nicotinic acid preparations in combination with statin drugs (discontinued) are described above.
 A combination of niacin and laropiprant had been approved for use in Europe and marketed as Tredaptive.
 Laropiprant is a prostaglandin D2 binding drug shown to reduce niacin-induced vasodilation and flushing side effects.
 A clinical trial showed no additional efficacy of Tredaptive in lowering cholesterol when used together with other statin drugs, but did show an increase in other side effects.
 The study resulted in the withdrawal of Tredaptive from the international market.

-One form of dietary supplement sold in the US is inositol hexanicotinate (IHN), also called inositol nicotinate.
-This is inositol that has been esterified with niacin on all six of inositol's alcohol groups.
-IHN is usually sold as "flush-free" or "no-flush" niacin in units of 250, 500, or 1000 mg/tablets or capsules.
-In the US, it is sold as an over-the-counter formulation, and often is marketed and labeled as niacin, thus misleading consumers into thinking they are getting an active form of the medication.
-While this form of niacin does not cause the flushing associated with the immediate-release products, there is not enough evidence to recommend IHN to treat hyperlipidemia.